JimmyKuruvilla/mintReporter/readme.md

 TODO
-1. add ui router to return to the same page on refresh
 2. highlight the uncategorized in the reconciled summary.
 3. clean up component names
 4. data tables should be responsive